OllieMurray/SKALErngDAOScaffold-Eth/README.md

 ## To Run/Stand up the project
-change to project to directory in cmd yarn install yarn chain yarn start yarn deploy
+change to project to directory in cmd
+    yarn install

+    yarn chain

+    yarn start

+    yarn deploy

 In order to deploy on testnet or main net it will be necessary to run

     to generate a mnemonic.txt file

     Yarn Generate

-    to view the account details
+    To view the account details

     run Yarn Account